Green-Software-Foundation/sci-ai/SPEC.md

 ### 7.1 Prepare (Provider)

-TBD - Systems used in the Prepare stage SHALL NOT be included in the Provider SCI calculation since they are not material to the total carbon emissions.
+Systems used in the Prepare stage SHALL NOT be included in the Provider SCI calculation unless they are material to the total carbon emissions.

 ### 7.2 Data Engineering (Provider)